davide-bergamasco/dncs-lab/README.md

 end
 ```

-The creation and configuration of network interface is done in the Vagrantfile.
-It's defined a static private IP address with it's own netmask address.
+The creation and configuration of the network interface is done in the Vagrantfile.
+A static private IP address it's defined with its own netmask address.

 - `hosta.sh`